mkijowski/lab6-ceg-3400/LAB6-INSTRUCTIONS.md

    just get a count/list).
 If you live on campus or anywhere else that you do NOT have permission, perform the below alternate assignment.
-   * Manually count all networked devices you own, and estimate the number of devices that likely share the same network (assume most people on average have a similar number of devices you do).
+   * Manually count all networked devices you own, and estimate the number of devices that likely share the same network (assume most people on average have a similar number of devices as you do).
 List ***3*** dream devices that would assist you      in completing your organizations goal of graduating.
 2. Make a list of all online accounts you hold that have either a credit card attached to them, or data for/about you beyond basic directory information (name, email, title, general location are all directory info).